Prepare Your Teen to Vote

 As much as we’d like to bury our heads in the sand, the reality of this stage of our lives is here whether we want it to be or not.
 When my son brought up the topic of the election at dinnertime, his dad and I looked at each other with the same expression of realization that our baby is growing up.
 “Hey, did you know I’ll be able to vote for the next president?”

-What can we do as parents to help our older teens be prepared to vote?
+What can you do as parents to prepare your teen to vote?

 Now that they are older, 2 more things you can do to ensure ready young voters are to help them become informed and involved.